 I think it was my good friend Rick who introduced me to BVB, and I thank him hugely for that.
 Sounding not a million miles from some kind of weird bastard offspring of Mötley Crüe and Pantera, these guys stand for everything I stood for when I was young enough to still stand for it.
 Oh man, and that voice.
-That fucking voice. (…and the fact it's coming out of a beautiful child).
+That fucking voice.
 Top track: "Last Rites"

 It's no secret around these parts that I love me some Buckcherry, but I had found the quality control to be slipping a little in recent years (since the excellent 15, actually), so it was refreshing to check out this 6-song tribute to the good old F-bomb, as these are all great fun.
+Novelty record?
+Sure.
+Great fun?
+Fuck yeah.
 Top track: "I Don't Give A Fuck"